rextold/dap-agtracker/APK_READY.md

 ## ✅ Project Status: READY FOR APK BUILD

-Your Dag-ag Tracker web app has been successfully prepared for Android APK conversion.
+Your Dap-ag Tracker web app has been successfully prepared for Android APK conversion.
 All necessary configurations, optimizations, and build scripts are in place.

 ## 🚀 Quick APK Build (Choose Your Platform)